Tutorial

 As you can see here, there is a COUNT operation done on the column Death Count with conditions like age<40 and Cancer Site="Stomach".

-TableQA uses a combination of deep learning-enabled entity extractor and aggregate clause classifier to build the SQL query.
+TableQA builds the SQL query using a combination of a deep learning-enabled entity extractor and aggregate clause classifier.
 The entity extractor matches the conditions by mapping the columns with their respective values if there are any in the question.
-It uses a pre-trained question answering model trained on SQUAD to help easily locate the column's value from the input question.
+It uses a pre-trained question-answering model trained on SQUAD to help easily locate the column’s value from the input question.

-The aggregate clause classifier is a two-layer deep learning model which helps in classifying the nature of the input question in any of the following:
+The aggregate clause classifier is a two-layer deep learning model that helps in classifying the nature of the input question in any of the following:

 • SELECT